guicttram/guicttram/README.md

 As a technology student, having an affinity with numbers and logic is only natural to me.
 <br/> Challenges also prove to be quite attractive.

-<br/> 💬  &nbsp; About me: I like technologies, games, comic books, anime and martial arts
+<br/> 💬  &nbsp; About me: I like tech, science, games, comic books, anime and martial arts
 <br/> :computer: &nbsp; Currently learning Python 3, JavaScript, HTML, CSS and, in my free time, German.
 <br/> :purple_heart: &nbsp; Looking to learn with every oportunity
 <br/> :email: &nbsp; Contact me: